-KMBA provides two additional services: SICAT (Social Initiative Against Catastrophe) and the Kuya Jun Scholarship Program.
+KMBA provides two additional services: calamity assistance and the Kuya Jun Scholarship Program.
 Both are available to primary and associate members.

-Through SICAT – a nonstock, nonprofit organization of mutual benefit associations within the network of the RIMANSI Organization for Asia and the Pacific, Inc. – KMBA members can gain access to the post-emergency residential housing assistance (BAHAYnihan) Program.
-A maximum of PHP2,000 may be given to members of KMBA with totally-damaged residential house following a natural or man-made disaster or catastrophe, including typhoon, flooding, earthquake, volcanic eruption, tsunami, fire, lightning, and acts of terrorism.
+Through calamity assistance, a maximum of PHP3,000 may be given to members of KMBA with totally-damaged residential house following a natural or man-made disaster or catastrophe, including typhoon, flooding, earthquake, volcanic eruption, tsunami, fire, lightning, and acts of terrorism.